Skip to main content

 What Didn't Work

 Not every test wins.
-These failed:
+Honesty about failures saves others time:

 The Final Stack

-After 3 months of testing:
+After 4 months of testing:

 ElementApproach

-HeroTool ready to use
+HeroTool ready to use, no gates

 CTASingle, clear action

-TrustReal output examples
+TrustReal output examples with before/after

 Lessons Learned

 1. Watch users, don't survey them.
 People say one thing and do another.
 Session recordings don't lie.
+Budget two weeks of just watching before you touch anything.

 2. Friction is the enemy.
 Every field, every click, every second of loading time costs conversions.
+Audit your page with a stopwatch—how many seconds from landing to value?

 3. Mobile isn't an afterthought.
 Design for the majority of your traffic.
+Check your analytics before your next redesign and design for whatever device 60%+ of visitors use.

 4. Test with adequate sample sizes.
 Don't declare winners too early.
+Two weeks minimum, 10K visitors per variant minimum.
+Patience pays.

 Working on conversion optimization?
 I'm always happy to chat about what's working.
 Find me on LinkedIn.